Zephir, the HathiTrust Metadata Management System

 Michael Thwaites, Programmer & Testing Coordinator (core development team)

-Lena Zentall, former Project Manager (core development team)
+Lena Zentall, Project Manager (core development team)

 University of Michigan